What to see in Kuala Lumpur in the first place

 Not only can you see the tower from the outside, take a walk on the chic Mall at the foot of the towers and watch the evening fountain show in the Park on the back side of skyscrapers, but also to climb the bridge and observation deck in the tower.
 However, it is a pleasure as much as 85 Ringgits (which is about 1150 rubles), and to buy tickets, it is not so simple.
 Therefore, many tourists prefer to visit the tower just before sunset (around 18:30), walk around the Mall and wait for the darkness here, and then at 21:00 to watch the light and music fountain show.
 But look at Kuala Lumpur with a bird's eye prefer the Menara, which is simpler and cheaper, and the views from the top, not less exciting.
 Read more about Petronas twin towers here...

 Batu caves – the most famous cultural attraction of the capital.
-The caves themselves, however, are located outside the city, but you can get there by taxi, Shuttle, subway or bus does not make any difficulties.
+The caves themselves, however, are located outside the city, but you can get there by taxi, Shuttle bus or metro not to make any difficulties.
 In the caves, which are located in slope of mount Batu, there are several cave temples the Hindus, who are one of the most important places and to the pilgrimage of the faithful.
 The entrance to the cave is guarded by a huge statue of Murugan – son of Shiva.

 To get to the caves, have some work to do as it is necessary to overcome the stairs and 272 steps, but these efforts are well worth it.
 Inside you will see some unusual cave temples, which never are deserted due to the large number of local people who worship Hindu deities.
 Read more about Batu caves here...